Books, Teaching + Leadership

 I wrote the Seattle section.

+This story illustrates my idea-generating talents.
 It was hailing in July, and I thought about who it would affect the most.
-This article caused someone to donate $10,000 to the farmers.
+Some research and reporting in the field led to this story, which caused someone to donate $10,000 to the farmers.